qarmin/czkawka/krokiet/README.md

 Krokiet should not have any special runtime requirements - it should work on almost any device non-antic device.

-Prebuild binaries should work on Windows 10,11, Mac
+Prebuild binaries should work on Windows 10,11, Mac, Ubuntu 22.04/20.04 and similar(libheif version + czkawka_gui requires Ubuntu 22.04+ and rest Ubuntu 20.04) - https://github.com/qarmin/czkawka/releases/

 ## Compilation